neuroradiology/TinyVoxel/README.md

 Character
 ---------
-The character script I wrote myself.
-It uses two sphere to test for collisions.
+The character script uses two spheres to test for collisions.
 If the character is stuck, it moves upwards until it is free.

 Controls